 A European opera

-The reign of Bavaria's opera-enthusiast story-book King Ludwig II (1864 to 1886) is closely tied in with the name of Richard Wagner.
-Shortly after his accession, the 19-year old king, enchanted by Wagner's Lohengrin two years before, brought the debt-ridden composer to Munich.
+The reign of Bavaria's opera enthusiastic story-book king Ludwig II (1864 to 1886) is closely connected to the name of Richard Wagner.
+Shortly after his accession, enchanted by Wagner's Lohengrin two years before, the 19-year-old king brought the debt-ridden composer to Munich.
 The controversial friendship between monarch and musician, which ended tragically on a political level, ushered in a new heyday for opera in Munich – and indeed for opera itself.
 Milestones in this development are the world premières of four masterworks by Richard Wagner.
 On 10 June 1865, the new court conductor Hans von Bülow conducted Tristan and Isolde, and three years later Die Meistersinger von Nürnberg in the King’s presence.
 22 September 1869 and 26 June 1870 saw the world premières of Das Rheingold and Die Walküre under the baton of Franz Wüllner.
 In 1888, Die Feen was given its world première.
-The Royal Court and National Theatre was in the limelight of the European musical world.
+The Royal Court and National Theatre were in the limelight of Europe’s musical world.

 The first Munich Opera Festival

-The festival began with the General Manager in office from 1867 to 1893, Karl von Perfall.
+The festival was started by Karl von Perfall, who was General Manager from 1867 to 1893.
 He put on a festival summer for the first time in 1875, featuring operas by Mozart and music dramas by Wagner.
-Over the course of time, the festival idea began to demand its own festival playhouse – and so, under the new General Director Ernst von Possart, the Prinzregententheater was constructed one year after the turn of the 20th century, fulfilling a wish of Munich's citizens and fostered by the art-loving Prince Regent Luitpold.
-The grand opening on 21 August 1901 with Die Meistersinger von Nürnberg under Hermann Zumpe was a veritable popular festival and inaugurated a magnificent era for the Munich Opera Festival.
+Over the course of time, the festival demanded its own playhouse – and so, under the new General Director Ernst von Possart, the Prinzregententheater was constructed one year after the turn of the 20th century, fulfilling a wish of Munich's citizens and fostered by the art-loving Prince Regent Luitpold.
+The grand opening on 21 August 1901 with Die Meistersinger von Nürnberg under Hermann Zumpe was a big event and inaugurated a magnificent era for the Munich Opera Festival.

-Zumpe's successor, Felix Mottl, prepared the ground for Richard Strauss in his home town of Munich, even if audiences may initially have been shocked by the first performances of Salome, Elektra and the revival of the satirical operatic poem, Feuersnot.
-Mottl's last major conducting assignment was the Munich premiere of Strauss’s Rosenkavalier on 1 February 1911, at which point in time Richard Strauss joined Wolfgang Amadeus Mozart and Richard Wagner to form the harmonious triad of the Munich Opera Festival.
-Illustrious artists such as Enrico Caruso, Karl Erb and Maria Ivogün made the Munich Opera world famous back then.
+Zumpe's successor, Felix Mottl, prepared the ground for Richard Strauss in his hometown of Munich, even if audiences may initially have been shocked by the first performances of Salome, Elektra and the revival of the satirical operatic poem, Feuersnot.
+Mottl's last major conducting assignment was the Munich premiere of Strauss’s Rosenkavalier on 1 February 1911, at which point Richard Strauss joined Wolfgang Amadeus Mozart and Richard Wagner to form the harmonious triad of the Munich Opera Festival.
+In addition, illustrious artists such as Enrico Caruso, Karl Erb and Maria Ivogün made the Munich Opera world famous back then.

 During the Third Reich, Munich was slated to get another opera house.
 With Clemens Krauss, who served in the joint capacity of general manager and general music director, Munich’s opera continued to flourish despite oppression and war.
-Clemens Krauss supplied highlights both in his career and in the history of the Nationaltheater with the world premieres of three works by his friend Richard Strauss, three fantastic anachronisms, which nevertheless became artistic reality: Friedenstag in 1938, Verklungene Feste in 1941 and Capriccio in 1942.
-During an Allied bombardment in the night of October 2-3 1943, the Nationaltheater was transformed into an eerie ruin.
-Further damage and destruction as well as the proclamation of "total war" in August 1944 silenced the Staatsoper for some time.
+Clemens Krauss supplied highlights with the world premieres of three works by his friend Richard Strauss, three fantastic anachronisms, which nevertheless became artistic reality: Friedenstag in 1938, Verklungene Feste in 1941 and Capriccio in 1942.
+During an Allied bombardment in the night of October 2-3, 1943, the Nationaltheater was destroyed.
+All that was left was an eerie ruin.
+Further damage and destruction as well as the proclamation of "total war" in August 1944 silenced the Staatsoper for the coming months.

 Hartmann times two